First annual “Aglanta” event shines light on “shuttered” farms

 The bottom line: When evaluating farm equipment options, it’s important to see past production.
 Every system can grow crops, but not every system can optimize your workflows and maximize labor efficiencies.
-We discuss this idea in much more detail in the 4 Factors of Vertical Farm Success.

 7) Data is useless unless you can put it to work.

 There seems to be an entire subset of the rapidly growing AgTech industry that is straight-up batty over data.
 And rightly so.

 The proliferation of sensors and cameras to glean ever more data from a controlled environment farming operation is opening up new doors for improving yields and process.

 The problem, however, comes with an obsession of collecting data without an intended use or without the hardware behind it to leverage it effectively.

 What’s more is that these types of data collection systems require significant amounts of capital and time to deploy, time and money that most local farmers don’t have.

 Data helps to inform decisions, but don’t bet the farm on it.